Promenade (The Divine Comedy album): References

 Promenade is even more overtly literary than Liberation.
 It opens with a quote from Isaac Watts' hymn "Our God, Our Help in Ages Past" and ends with a quote from John Dryden's translation of one of Horace's odes (which is also sung as the chorus of "The Booklovers").
 "The Booklovers" is a list of over seventy different authors.

 References to French New Wave cinema occur in two of the songs.
 "When the Lights Go Out All Over Europe" alludes to François Truffaut's Jules et Jim, contains excerpts of dialogue from Jean-Luc Godard's À Bout de Souffle and contains the line "and when she asks for his ambition, Jean-Pierre replies 'My mission is to become eternal and to die'", describing a scene in À Bout de Souffle in which a novelist character played by Jean-Pierre Melville replies "devenir immortel et puis, mourir".
 This song also contains a reference to Éric Rohmer's Claire's Knee.
 "The Booklovers" contains the line "Tu connais William Faulkner?", also a quote from À Bout de Souffle.

 The title of "When the Lights Go Out All Over Europe" alludes to the famous World War I quote "The lamps are going out all over Europe" by British Foreign Secretary Sir Edward Grey.

 Reception

-Neil Hannon used to send all of his albums to American singer-songwriter Scott Walker, of whom Hannon is a very big fan.
+Neil Hannon used to send all of his albums to American singer-songwriter Scott Walker, of whom Hannon is a big fan.
 After Hannon sent Walker a copy of Promenade, Walker sent him a letter back, stating that he particularly liked "The Booklovers".